ZiggyFloydLee/FIN337-FinalProject-Team12/Proposal.md

 # Dashboard Setup
 ## Structure:
 - Our initial report will be displayed along with our findings and conclusive results.
 Additionally, users will find input fields adjacent to a scatter plot that visualizes predictions.
-This dashboard will effectively produce predictied results related to the user inputs and accurately classify whether a firm is best suited for an IPO or SPAC.
+This dashboard will effectively produce predicted results related to the user inputs and accurately classify whether a firm is best suited for an IPO or SPAC.
 ## User Inputs:
 - Year
 - Industry Sector